New Orleans Pelicans trade Anthony Davis to LA Lakers: reports

 The New Orleans Pelicans agreed Saturday to trade superstar forward Anthony Davis to the Los Angeles Lakers, according to reports.

-ESPN's Adrian Wojnarowski reported the details of the blockbuster deal on Twitter, noting that L.A. would send Lonzo Ball, Brandon Ingram, Josh Hart and three first-round draft picks to New Orleans in exchange for Davis.
+ESPN's Adrian Wojnarowski first reported the details of the blockbuster deal on Twitter, noting that L.A. would send Lonzo Ball, Brandon Ingram, Josh Hart and three first-round draft picks to New Orleans in exchange for Davis.

 Davis, who averaged 25.9 points and 12 rebounds per game this past season, will join fellow superstar LeBron James in Los Angeles.

 James signed a four-year, $154 million contract with the Lakers last summer.
+Both James, 34, and Davis, 26, are clients of agent Rich Paul, the founder of Klutch Sports Group.

+Following the blockbuster deal, Marc Stein, who covers the NBA for The New York Times, tweeted that L.A. could also target Charlotte Hornets guard Kemba Walker to revamp its roster.

+Davis had been arguably the top free agent target heading into the league's off-season, after asking to be traded in January.
+His agent, Rich Paul, also said Davis had no desire to sign a long-term deal with the Pelicans if one was offered.